found-sec/Stockish/README.md

 # Stockish
-An Educational stock simulator app based on Stotra.
+An Educational stock simulator app based on Spikecode' [Stotra](https://github.com/spikecodes/stotra).
 Set up in 24 hours for a coding marathon.

 ## Features